tc39/proposal-set-methods/README.md

 ## Alternative

-* Add methods to `%SetIteratorPrototype%` or even more generic `%IteratorPrototype%` and make `Set` methods to use them.
+* Add methods to `%SetIteratorPrototype%` or even more generic `%IteratorPrototype%` and make `Set` methods to use them internally.
     * Allows for better optimization for many cases (no intermediate collections)
     * **Can be delayed** - `Set` methods can be changed in future to internally use `%SetIteratorPrototype%` and it's unlikely to break the web
         * Code that subclass `Set` **and** redefines `@@iterator` to not use `%SetIteratorPrototype%`

-"Polyfill" if `%SetIterratorPrototype%` is extended

 ```javascript
 Set.prototype.map = function map(fn) {
     const Ctor = this.constructor[Symbol.species];